-123.4.1 Summary of Quantities
+123.4.1 Compiling and Reporting Quantities

 See FDM 902 for information on compiling and reporting quantities.
 See the Basis of Estimates Manual for further details.
-Place detailed documentation on calculations in the project's Calculations folder and included in the CADD\[FPID].ZIP file with the Final Plans Submittal.
+Place detailed documentation on calculations in the project's Calculations folder and included in the CADD[FPID].ZIP file with the Final Plans Submittal.
 See the CADD Manual for details.